CEH Statement on Senate Amendment on Toxic PFAS Chemicals

 Considering Trump’s EPA’s woefully inadequate PFAS Action Plan, we take some solace that Congress is beginning to recognize the health threat these chemicals pose to our country and the world.
 While a House version of the amendment called for the inclusion of the entire class of PFAS chemicals to the TRI, the Senate’s “compromised” amendment only addresses about two hundred of the roughly 5000 registered PFAS chemicals.
 This limited scope will make it more difficult to properly protect our families and communities and opens the door for companies like DuPont, Chemours, and 3M to replace the PFAS chemicals in their products with toxic copycat chemicals that they’re not required to report.

 Other provisions in NDAA amendments would take significant steps forward, including declaring all PFAS as hazardous waste in the superfund program (CERCLA), requiring the phaseout of PFAS in firefighting foam, and mandating Department of Defense facilities to meet state cleanup standards.
 While this legislation represents important progress, much more is needed.
-The health of present and future generations depends on it.”Tags: cancer, Congress., EDCs, EPA, PFAS, public health, tri, Trump
+The health of present and future generations depend on it.”Tags: cancer, Congress., EDCs, EPA, PFAS, public health, tri, Trump